 Fixed expenses are those costs that are in the same amount each month, whereas variable expenses can vary.
 Both can be trimmed if you’re trying to save money in your budget, but cutting from fixed expenses can yield bigger savings for less ongoing effort.

-Great budgeting starts with a great money management platform — and a SoFi Money® cash management account can give you a bird’s-eye view that puts everything into perspective.
+Great budgeting starts with a great money management platform — and a checking and savings account from SoFi can give you a bird’s-eye view that puts everything into perspective.
 You’ll also have access to the Vaults feature, which helps you set aside money for specific savings purposes, no matter which goals are the most important to you, all in one account.

 Photo credit: iStock/LaylaBird